Jordan Silva

-Jordan Jesús Silva Díaz (born 30 August 1994) is a Mexican professional footballer who plays as a centre-back for Liga de Expansión MX club Tlaxcala.
+Jordan Jesús Silva Díaz (born 30 August 1994) is a Mexican professional footballer who plays as a centre-back for Super League Greece club Asteras Tripolis.

 Club career

 Toluca

-On 13 April 2014, Silva made his professional debut against Club León.
+On 13 April 2014, Silva made his professional debut against León.

 Tijuana

-In May 2019 it was confirmed, that Silva had joined Club Tijuana.
+In May 2019 it was confirmed, that Silva had joined Tijuana.

+Asteras Tripolis

+On 3 July 2026, Silva signed with Asteras Tripolis.

 International career

 Youth

-On September 18, 2015, Silva was selected by coach Raul Gutierrez to play in the 2015 CONCACAF Men's Olympic Qualifying Championship.
+On September 18, 2015, Silva was selected by coach Raúl Gutiérrez to play in the 2015 CONCACAF Men's Olympic Qualifying Championship.

 Senior

 Silva got his first call up to the senior national team for matches against New Zealand and Panama in October 2016.
 On 8 December 2021, he scored his first goal for Mexico in a friendly match against Chile.